Limited time: Save up to 33% on every planView pricing

 • Permissions.
 Voibe requests microphone access and macOS accessibility permission β€” the minimum surface required to capture audio and paste text into the active field.
 No screen recording, no camera, no full-disk access.

 • Network monitor.
-Run Little Snitch during a Voibe dictation session.
+Run Little Snitch during a Voibe dictation session in on-device mode.
 Outbound traffic from Voibe during transcription is zero.

 • Account.
 Voibe does not require an account to dictate.

-Pricing: $9.90/month, $89.10/year, or $198 lifetime for unlimited dictation on Apple Silicon Macs (M1 through M4).
+Pricing: $7.50/month, $59/year, or $149 lifetime for unlimited dictation.
+Voibe runs on all Macs and on Windows; on-device mode requires an Apple Silicon Mac (M1 or later).
 Voibe also includes a Developer Mode for VS Code and Cursor with file/folder name resolution β€” useful for technical workflows where Aqua Voice's Avalon-tuned cloud model is the typical choice.

 Try Voibe for Free β€” install, grant microphone and accessibility permissions, and dictate.
-No account, no credit card, no audio leaving your Mac, no Privacy Mode toggle to remember.
+No account, no credit card, no Privacy Mode toggle to remember.

 The Bottom Line on Aqua Voice Safety in 2026